rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/assets/evm/spam/

    Doing a POST on this endpoint will mark the provided token as a spam token.
+It will move the token to the list of ignored assets and remove it from the list of whitelisted tokens.
 Any protocol value that the token might have will be overwritten.

   **Example Request**